 You should definitely go out of your way to visit these caves if around the Rockhampton area.
 In general, kids will like this tour even if they are a bit bored by the tour guide.
 The bats, interesting formations, climbing stairs in the dark, the squeezie zig zag tunnel and the suspension bridge are enough to keep them occupied.

-For more blog posts, photographs and information on my travels through Central Queensland and the Capricorn Coast, please check out this page: Central Queensland
+For more destination information and inspiration on my travels through Central Queensland and the Capricorn Coast, please check out this page: Central Queensland